envi/envi.github.io/docs/index.md

 **v.
 5.5.4**

-From now on, you can use the [Requisition Items](RequisitionItems.md#) endpoints to get a list of Requisition Items from all Requisitions within a logged organization or get specified Requisition Item by ID.
+From now on, you can use the [Requisition Items](RequisitionItems.md#) endpoints to get a list of Requisition Items from all Requisitions within the logged-in organization or get specified Requisition Item by ID.

 **v.
 5.4.7**